Claim: Farmer mistakes the inscription found on a banded bird for cooking instructions

-Example:[Collected via e-mail, 1998]
+Examples:[Collected via e-mail, 1998]

 started out as a joke at least as far back as the 1940s, one which played on the stereotype of the backwards, rural farmer as too unsophisticated to recognize the significance of a banded bird, too unschooled to interpret the designation on its band as anything but cooking instructions, and too poor to let something he'd killed go to waste by not eating it.
 In one early telling, the angry note sent to the government came from an Alberta farmer, not an Arkansas camper:

 In Washington, a government survey was ordered to study the migratory habits of birds.
 Thousands of all species were released with metal strips attached reading, "Notify Fish and Wild Life Division.
 Wash.
 Biol.
 Surv."
 Hugh Newton writes, "The abbreviation was changed abruptly following receipt of this penciled note from a vexed Alberta agriculturist: 'Gents: I shot one of your crows last week and followed instructions attached to it.
 I washed it, biled it, and surved it.
 It was awful.
 You should stop trying to fool the public with things like this.'"1

 Although it doesn't involve animals, an anecdote related in a book about the 1986 New York Mets baseball team somewhat echoes this legend:

 At an autograph gig in New Jersey several years back, an irate fan approached [catcher] Ed Hearn, who was sitting behind a table.
 "Where's [Met infielder] Tim Teufel?" the man yelled.
 "I'm gonna kick his ass!
 He's trying to pick up my wife!"

 Hearn, an admirer of the quiet, religious Teufel, was shocked.
 "Tim's trying to pick up your wife?" he said.
 "What makes you say that?"